stolostron/rhacm-docs/about/known_issues.md

 ## Console features might not display in Firefox earlier versions

 The product supports Mozilla Firefox 74.0 or the latest version that is available for Linux, macOS, and Windows.
 Upgrade to the latest version for the best console compatibility.

+## Host adoption failed

+Bare metal hosts is not supported.
+An error message appears when you try to validate the host adoption.